 How did this unique style start?
 And why did it come from the Soviet Union, specifically?
 Let’s do one of my most favorite things and start exploring…

 A Bit Of Historical Background

-During the Russian Civil War of 1917-1921, poster art became a powerful tool for spreading propaganda.
+During the Russian Civil War of 1917-1921, poster art became a powerful tool for spreading communist government propaganda.
 Strong, modern, eye-catching graphics and slogans soon became the style.
 They were plastered throughout cities and sent to the frontlines in droves.
 Posters were so effective that there were even some made to “summarize” the latest news, in place of tabloids (as was done by the Russian Telegraph Agency in Moscow).

 Once the miserable war ended, leaving behind disease, famine, a collapsed economy and widespread disillusionment (believe it or not), Vladimir Lenin decided to throw his citizens a bone by introducing just enough capitalism to help the economy get going again, while still leaving major things like transport firmly in the hands of the state.

 Thanks to this touch of freedom, Russia experienced its own version of the Roaring Twenties.
 The economy improved.
 Artistic experimentation became common, with Constructivism becoming the dominant art form.

 This new art movement started in the 1910s but became huge in Russia during the ’20s, influencing everything from theater sets to fashion.
 It oh-so-modernly experimented with angles, geometry, photomontage, and “industrial” looks, These soon filtered their way into poster designs, not just propaganda but also ads for everyday things like beer, food, accessories and more.
 Instead of being one of those art movements largely confined to small circles of manifesto-typing artists, Constructivism became a part of Soviet life.

 And there’s one more thing that had a heavy dose of Constructivist art…